falangjoe/self-driving/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Data Preprocessing

 The images were normalized using numpy.
-After I looking at the memory usage, I realized that the normalized data was taking up around a gigabyte of memory.
+After looking at the memory usage, I realized that the normalized data was taking up around a gigabyte of memory.
 Therefore, I moved the normalization of the data to tensorflow.
-This reduced the amount of system memory allocated by about a gigabyte and seemed to speed up training, but I did not do get any numbers on this.
+This reduced the amount of system memory allocated by about a gigabyte and seemed to speed up training, but I did not get any numbers on this.

-I wanted to created a training pipeline that was more closer to what would be used in production.
+I wanted to created a training pipeline that was closer to what would be used in production.
 Therefore, I used tf.contrib.data.Dataset to create datasets for training and inference.
-I was planning on using these for configuring a data augmentation pipleine, but I was able to get higher that 93% validation set accurracy without augmentation.
+I was planning on using these for configuring a data augmentation pipeline, but I was able to get higher that 93% validation set accuracy without augmentation.

-I was planning on augmenting the dataset using some set of image transformation and wanted to implement a more close to production training pipe line.
-To make this configurable, I looked into tf.contrib.data.Dataset for training and inference.

 ### Network

 For the network, I started out with the LeNet network.
 Since I had just figured out how to convert fully connected layers to convolutional layers, I converted the fully connected layers to convolutions.
 Although, I did not run it on larger than 32x32 images.
 I trained the network, but the training accurracy was low.
-Since there was now 3 channels, I just decided to triple the number of filters in the convoluional layers and doubld them in the fully connected layers.
+Since there were now 3 channels, I just decided to triple the number of filters in the convolutional layers and doubled them in the fully connected layers.
 Now, when I trained the network, it would overfit.
 Therefore, I added dropout to every layer except the first and last.
 Leading to the network below.

 |Layer                  |Description                                      |